ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/understand.md

 **Note:** Even if an enterprise already has a perfect understanding of their COBOL application, the *Understand* phase is a prerequisite for the *Refactor* phase, because the components used in the *Refactoring* phase read an ADDI project's database.

 **Note:** ADDI is a powerful product, with a large number of features and reports.
 This lab only scratches the surface of what can be done in ADDI with a realistic application.
-The *Understand* phase is a critical part of the *watsonx Code Assistant for Z* workflow, the importance of which is likely understated by the ADDI-related lab instructions- in real-world usage scenarios it is to your benefit to give proper weight to the *Understand* phase.
+The *Understand* phase is a critical part of the *watsonx Code Assistant for Z* workflow, the importance of which is likely understated by this lab's ADDI-related instructions- in real-world usage scenarios it is to your benefit to learn more about ADDI's capabilities in order to give proper weight to the *Understand* phase.

 ## Initial login to the lab environment

 1. Log in to your IBM Z Virtual Access (zVA) environment.
 Your lab environment is a Windows system that you will access via your web browser.

-    Your [access details for your environment are on this page](../lab-assignments.md){target="_blank" rel="noopener"}.
+    If you are taking this lab during an IBM Washington Systems Center-hosted workshop, then your [access details for your environment are on this page](../lab-assignments.md){target="_blank" rel="noopener"}.
 If you are not sure how to access your environment, please ask your lab instructor for help.

     The picture below shows what your browser tab or window should look like after you have successfully logged in to your zVA environment.